PyGithub/PyGithub/doc/examples/LazyMode.rst

 This is only useful for classes that have methods creating, changing, or getting objects.

 By default, PyGithub objects are not lazy.

+.. warning:: ``lazy=True`` have no effect in async.
+Constructors can't be made awaitable, so eager completion of objects is impossible.